Are cognitive assessments really the best predictor of job performance?

 Why are cognitive assessments the best predictor of job performance?

-1. Cognitive assessments are scientifically valid
+Cognitive assessments are scientifically validated

-2. Cognitive assessments teach you what CVs can’t
+Cognitive assessments show you what CVs can’t

 Should I use cognitive assessments in my hiring process?